ruffle is a Flash Player emulator built in the Rust programming language.

 - Turn on Developer mode in the top right corner.

 - Select the folder you extracted the extension to.

 - Navigate to

 - Select the .xpi that you downloaded.

 If you want to run Flash content on your computer without a browser in-between, we have native applications that will take full advantage of your GPU and system resources to get those extra frames when playing the original Meat Boy.

-Currently this is just a command line application, but we intend to develop a GUI for it soon for ease of use.
+Currently most options are accessed via the command line, but we intend to develop a GUI soon for ease of use.
 First, download the appropriate executable for your operating system from our releases.

-We do provide more advanced options if you wish to control how this file is played.
+We also provide more advanced options if you wish to control how this file is played.

 To view the full options available, run